Weird and Wonderful Kombucha

 All the probiotics in Kombucha certainly help the metabolism and the digestive process to speed things up.
 So, the bathroom routine may definitely improve.

 (6) It can be turned into clothing -seriously!

-The bacteria in Kombucha form a microfilm which can be made into fabric with a leather-like texture.
+The bacteria in Kombucha from microfilm which can be made into the fabric with a leather-like texture.
 From it, we can make shirts, shoes, coats and more.

 (7) It can be addictive

 People do develop an addiction to this drink, but not as much as coffee or tea.